matasov/arkwallet/README.md

 Double-click on the `.dmg` file to open it, and drag `zecwallet` on to the Applications link to install.

 ## zcashd
-ZecWallet needs a Zcash node running zcashd.
-If you already have a zcashd node running, ZecWallet will connect to it.
+ArnakWallet needs a Zcash node running zcashd.
+If you already have a zcashd node running, ArnakWallet will connect to it.

-If you don't have one, ZecWallet will start its embedded zcashd node.
+If you don't have one, ArnakWallet will start its embedded zcashd node.

-Additionally, if this is the first time you're running ZecWallet or a zcashd daemon, ZecWallet will download the Zcash params (~777 MB) and configure `zcash.conf` for you.
+Additionally, if this is the first time you're running ArnakWallet or a zcashd daemon, ArnakWallet will download the Zcash params (~777 MB) and configure `zcash.conf` for you.

-Pass `--no-embedded` to disable the embedded zcashd and force ZecWallet to connect to an external node.
+Pass `--no-embedded` to disable the embedded zcashd and force ArnakWallet to connect to an external node.

 ## Compiling from source
-ZecWallet is written in C++ 14, and can be compiled with g++/clang++/visual c++.
+ArnakWallet is written in C++ 14, and can be compiled with g++/clang++/visual c++.
 It also depends on Qt5, which you can get from [here](https://www.qt.io/download).
 Note that if you are compiling from source, you won't get the embedded zcashd by default.
 You can either run an external zcashd, or compile zcashd as well.

 See detailed build instructions [on the wiki](https://github.com/ZcashFoundation/zecwallet/wiki/Compiling-from-source-code)